bayzip/Simple-Monitoring-Services/README.md

 ex
 myservice add nginx
 ```
-All service will be add into this location /opt/statuslog/monitor/dataService.
+All service will be add into /opt/statuslog/monitor/dataService.

 ### Delete Service
 You can simple delete service too with following command